Introducing a new puppy or kitten to your existing pets

 • Dog crates: Given how small some young kittens and puppies are, sometimes stair gates won’t always be appropriate for face-to-face meetings with as they can easily slip through the bars.
 In these cases, dog crates provide a fantastic alternative.
 Get your kitten used to the crate by setting it up in the room that you have set aside for them, and arrange a litter tray, bed, water bowl and some places to hide inside.
 This way the kitten can get used to going in and out of the crate, and the crate itself won’t be an added stressor when it comes to introducing them to your existing pet!
 For puppies, many people will be planning to crate train them anyway, and if not then this is another great reason to consider it!

 • House lines: House lines are like short leads that are designed to stay on the puppy without them really noticing.
 The lead will simply trail behind them for the most part, but can be picked up if the puppy is getting over-excited.
-These are great training aids, and may be useful for introducing puppies to your existing dog or cat.
+These are great training aids, and may be useful for introducing puppies to your existing dog or cat, however these must not be left on the dog/puppy if you are not there to supervise it.

 Getting started - the power of smell!